© Joachim Liebe, 2014

 Alex Nowitz is also a voice artist, whistling and singing virtuoso who is performing in collaboration with musicians from various stylistic areas as well as interpreting composed new music.
 He is a tenor and countertenor who also presents a wide array of various extended voice techniques.

-Currently, since November 2014, Alex Nowitz is working on his PhD-project The Multivocal Voice at the Stockholm University of the Arts.
+Since November 2014, Alex Nowitz is working on his PhD-project The Multivocal Voice at the Stockholm University of the Arts.

 Since the mid-nineties, Alex Nowitz gives concerts in Europe and North America at prestigious festivals, such as Warsaw Autumn, Gaudeamus Week Amsterdam, Total Music Meeting Berlin, Jauna Musika Vilnius, Fresh Sound Series San Diego, Musica Viva Lissabon, Multiplace Festival Bratislava, Oslo, Stockholm, or universities like Newcastle upon Tyne or Brunel University London.
 He interprets composed new music and performs in the context of improvised and experimental music as well.
 He has collaborated with internationally renowned artists such as the theatre director Thomas Ostermeier, choreographer Marie-Josée Chartier, conductor Hermann Bäumer and many other musicians and composers of contemporary music.